 About Us

-iSupplyAU is an Indigenous-owned and led business driven by a clear focus on reconciliation and meaningful action.
+iSupplyAU is an Indigenous-owned and led business with a clear focus on reconciliation and meaningful impact.

-Our purpose is to help bridge the RAP GAP — the gap between Corporate Australia’s commitments in Reconciliation Action Plans (RAPs) and the actual delivery of tangible outcomes for Aboriginal and Torres Strait Islander peoples.
+Our strategy is to help bridge the RAP Gap — the disconnect between Corporate Australia’s Reconciliation Action Plan (RAP) commitments and the delivery of real, meaningful outcomes for Aboriginal and Torres Strait Islander peoples.

 We achieve this by enabling Indigenous-led projects that transform corporate commitments into real, measurable impact.
 Guided by deep respect for cultural custodianship and a strong commitment to protecting and regenerating Mother Earth, we collaborate with businesses across Australia to drive self-determination, foster lasting success, and reinvest profits and in-kind contributions into our three core pillars: